LandonSchropp/dotfiles/readme.md

 git config --global core.mergeoptions --no-edit
 ```

+In order to connect with GitHub, you'll need to generate an SSH key.
+Follow the [instructions](https://help.github.com/articles/generating-ssh-keys) on Github.

 ## Dotfiles and Toolbox

-To get all of the settings and script files, clone the [dotfiles](https://github.com/LandonSchropp/dotfiles) and [toolbox](https://github.com/LandonSchropp/toolbox) repositories:
+To get all of the settings and script files, clone the [dotfiles](https://github.com/LandonSchropp/dotfiles) repository.

 ```
 git clone git@github.com:LandonSchropp/dotfiles.git $HOME/dotfiles
-git clone git@github.com:LandonSchropp/toolbox.git $HOME/toolbox
 ```

 ## Oh My ZSH